Coworking & Technology

 Taking place at Convene’s newest location on 22 Bishopsgate, GCUC UK hosted industry leaders from across the UK and neighboring European countries for a content-filled day.

-Here are the top 5 things we took away from GCUC UK Conference this past September 28:
+The top 5 things we took away from the 2022 GCUC UK Conference:

 1. The base rent per square foot.

 GCUC UK kicked off with a data-driven presentation by Instant’s James Rankin and John Williams.
 After noting the UK’s flex market had bounced back from the pandemic much more strongly than the US one, they wowed the audience with a graph that mapped rent per square foot and return per square foot across prime locations and secondary and tertiary locations in the UK.
 While prime locations were able to get a 3x return, locations located in more suburban areas could get a return as high as six times the base rent per square foot when delivering a coworking offering.

 2. Business models are evolving, but we all need to get used to uncertainty and black swan events.